hzeller/ldgraphy/design.md

 As for scanning, there are several techniques.
 A common one is to have a mirror that rotates to deflect a laser.
-Since it would take a while for a mirror to turn around full 360 degrees after a segment is scanned, they come as a polygon mirror: a polygon that has mirror-reflective edges.
+Since it would take a while for a mirror to turn around full 360° after a segment is scanned, they come as a polygon mirror: a polygon that has mirror-reflective edges.
 A typical mirror that is used in Laser printers 6 sides; you notice that the actual mirror face is not that high - but we only need to deflect a laser dot.